stavrosdidakis/NodeRED-Snippets/README.md

 # NodeRED-Snippets
-A collection of snippets using Node-RED
+A collection of snippets using Node-RED: